 The Village park system consists of four park sites ranging in sizes from one acre to 44.08 acres.
 In all, the park system includes 73.08 acres of land.
-The parks offer a wide range of activities including baseball, tennis, volleyball, basketball, archery, fishing and playgrounds.
+The parks offer a wide range of activities including baseball, volleyball, basketball, archery, fishing and playgrounds.
 The Village also operates a swimming pool during the summer months which offers swimming instruction and is always staffed by certified lifeguards.
 Our park system provides opportunities for casual picnics, family and group gatherings, weddings and wedding receptions, and much more.

 The Village of Winneconne takes pride in its parks.
 Our shelter reservation service allows families, groups, and organizations to reserve shelters for various events such as family reunions, birthday parties, corporate picnics, weddings, and much more.
 The fee for shelter reservations varies with size, residency, and location.
 Reservations are currently being taken for next year.
 The Village has six shelters located in three parks.